Goal Alignment in LLM-Based User Simulators for Conversational AI: User Goal State Tracking

 \subsection{User Goal State Tracking Process}

-We track user goal progression throughout each conversation $C=\{u_1,a_1...u_n,a_n\}$, using the user goal states.
+We track user goal progression throughout each conversation $C=\{u_1,a_1...u_n,a_n\}$ using the user goal states.
 The process begins by decomposing the user goal into sub-components to create an initial user goal state $S_0$.
-We employ an LLM to perform this, using the prompt provided in Appendix \ref{sec:user_goal_state_generation}.
-By default, each user profile and user policy sub-components are assigned a status of \textsc{Aligned}, preferences are assigned a status of \textsc{Misaligned}, and task objective and requirements sub-components are assigned a status of \textsc{Incomplete}.
+We employ an LLM to perform this, with the prompt in Appendix \ref{sec:user_goal_state_generation}.

-After each conversational turn, $t_i = (u_i,a_i)$, each sub-component's status is individually updated via use an LLM, producing a new user goal state $S_i$ that captures the goal progression up until turn $i$ (see Appendix \ref{sec:subcomponent_status_prompt} for the prompt).
-The final user goal state $S_n$ encapsulates the user's overall goal alignment across the entire conversation.
+After each conversational turn, $t_i = (u_i,a_i)$, each sub-component's status is individually updated via an LLM, producing a new user goal state $S_i$ that captures the goal progression up until turn $i$ (see Appendix \ref{sec:subcomponent_status_prompt} for the prompt).

+User profile and user policy sub-components begin as \textsc{Aligned} and irreversibly switch to \textsc{Misaligned} if the user demonstrates any misalignment.
+Preferences start as \textsc{Misaligned} and become \textsc{Aligned} once the user expresses them.
+Task objectives and requirements begin as \textsc{Incomplete} and progress to \textsc{Attempted} and then \textsc{Complete} as the user addresses them.